-Zero Emission Vehicles (ZEV): In California, zero emission vehicles include (a) plug-in-hybrid vehicles that combine a conventional gasoline-powered engine with a battery that can be recharged from the electrical grid, (b) Battery electric vehicles that run entirely on electricity and can be recharged from the electricity grid, and (c) Hydrogen fuel cell vehicles, that run on electricity produced from a fuel cell using hydrogen gas.
+Zero Emission Vehicles (ZEV): In California, zero Zero emission vehicles may include (a) plug in hybrid vehicles that combine a conventional gasoline-powered engine with a battery that can be recharged from the electrical grid, (b) (a) Battery electric vehicles that run entirely on electricity and can be recharged from the electricity grid, and (c) (b) Hydrogen fuel cell vehicles, that run on electricity produced from a fuel cell using hydrogen gas.

-Near-Zero Emission Vehicles (NZE): In California, near-zero emission vehicles mean a motor vehicle or piece of equipment which draws propulsion energy or operating energy from onboard sources of stored energy that are both an internal combustion engine or heat engine using consumable fuel, and a rechargeable energy storage system such as a battery, capacitor, hydraulic accumulator, or flywheel.
-This includes plug-in hybrid electric vehicles with the capability to charge the battery from an off-vehicle conductive or inductive electric source.
+Near-Zero Emission Vehicles (NZE): In California, near-zero Near-zero emission vehicles mean a include motor vehicles or pieces of equipment that produce significantly less (at least a 90% reduction) in diesel particulate matter (DPM) and nitrogen oxides (NOx), and uses biofuel to offset greenhouse gas emissions. which draws propulsion energy or operating energy from onboard sources of stored energy that are both an internal combustion engine or heat engine using consumable fuel, and a rechargeable energy storage system such as a battery, capacitor, hydraulic accumulator, or flywheel.
+This includes plug-in hybrid electric vehicles with the capability to charge the battery from an off vehicle conductive or inductive electric source.